 Behind the Badge explores the mission and duty of the U.S. Postal Inspection Service, the law enforcement arm of the Postal Service.
 The exhibit examines the inspection service’s history and work through some of its most famous and remarkable cases.
 Visitors learn how the service helps protect them, sharing tips to guard against scams and fraud.

 William H. Gross, the founder of PIMCO and a stamp collector, has donated $10 million to the National Postal Museum to create a new 12,000-square-foot gallery that was named in his honor.
-The new gallery opened on September 22, 2013.
+The gallery opened on September 22, 2013.

 As visitors step into this introductory gallery, a display of oversized stamps and video monitors grabs their attention.
 Video images bring stamps to life and pique curiosity through questions that are answered as visitors explore the surrounding displays.